-ARAM fans may have noticed their favorite game mode changing quite a bit over the past few months.
-Champions are frequently rising to the top of the list of best ARAM picks only to see nerfs in the next patch to reassess their strengths in the single-lane game mode.
+ARAM fans may have noticed their favorite League of Legends game mode has changed quite a bit over the past few months.
+Champions are frequently rising to the top of the list of best ARAM picks only to see nerfs in the following patch to reassess their strengths in the single-lane game mode.

-Given the recent balance updates in Patch 9.13, here are five of the best ARAM champions.
+Given the balance updates included with the most recent preseason patch, here are five of the best ARAM champions.

-Sona received a few ARAM nerfs in Patch 9.12 to scale back some of her strength in the game mode, but they weren’t enough to remove her from this list.
-The Maven of the String remains a strong ARAM pick, thanks to her diverse kit.
+Despite the changes Sona has received over the past few patches, the Maven of the String remains a strong ARAM pick thanks to her diverse kit.
 With heals to help with sustain, AoE damage, and a wide stun on her ultimate, Sona is an incredibly powerful pick to take—that is, if you’re lucky enough to roll the champion in draft.

 Maokai has all the right tools to become an excellent ARAM pick.
 From the heal on his passive Sap Magic, to the AoE damage from his Saplings, Maokai has both the sustain and the consistent poke to succeed in this game mode.
 Likewise, his lane-wide ultimate ability, Nature’s Grasp, serves as a fool-proof engage option to set teammates up for easy picks.
 Building tanky is probably the way to go, seeing how easy it is to be poked down by skill-shot mages and ranged marksmen.